08820048/xpwd/README.md

 [![GitHub issues](https://img.shields.io/github/issues/08820048/xpwd)](https://github.com/08820048/xpwd/issues)
 [![Contributors](https://img.shields.io/github/contributors/08820048/xpwd?style=flat-square)](https://github.com/08820048/xpwd/graphs/contributors)

-(**In order to provide a more efficient and convenient user experience, the original project quick_pswd (https://crates.io/crates/quick_pswd) has officially been renamed to xpwd.**)
 A command-line password generator built with Rust, offering a swift and effortless solution for creating passwords of varying strengths.
 Cure your password creation woes with a single command!

 </div>

 ## Installation